synshop/rtfm/docs/docs/lxd-member-boxes/member-boxes-faq..md

 **What exactly are you offering?**

 We're offering a small virtual machine (VM) with 512MB RAM, 1 CPU, 10GB of disk and 1Mbit of network.
-These must be an Ubuntu instance.
+These will all be [Ubuntu 16.04](https://fridge.ubuntu.com/2017/02/17/ubuntu-16-04-2-lts-released/) instance.

 **Why only Ubuntu?**

-The server is running the LXD hypervisor which uses the Linux Kernel for all VMs.
+The server is running the [LXD hypervisor](https://linuxcontainers.org/lxd/) which uses the Linux Kernel for all guest VMs.
 This means you can only run OSes that use the same kernel, like Ubuntu.

 **Wait, I can have a FREE server with my membership!?**